SanujaRupasinghe/single_cycle_riscv_verification_platform/README.md

 ### Prerequisites
 Before using this framework, ensure you have the following tools installed:
-- **Simulation & Synthesis Tools**: Mention the python versions and libraries needed
+- **Simulation Tools**: Python3, Verilator, gtkwave
+- For more information, visit - https://www.cocotb.org/, https://github.com/YosysHQ/oss-cad-suite-build

 ### Setup Instructions
 1. Clone the repository: